CARE – Center for Altruism Research and Education

 Our Mission

 The Center for Altruism Research and Education (CARE) exists to help people feel better through acts of kindness and service.
-We create opportunities for individuals, especially those facing grief, recovery, reentry, or isolation, to find healing, purpose, and connection by contributing to the wellbeing of others.
+We create opportunities for individuals, especially those facing hardship, isolation, grief, or the aftermath of addiction, to find healing, purpose, and connection by contributing to the wellbeing of others.

 We support people in discovering the empowering impact of altruism in their own lives and in their communities.